gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 ==================

 Options to run MacSyFinder can be specified in a configuration file.
-The :ref:`Config <config>` handles all configuration options for MacSyFinder.
+The :ref:`Config object <config>` handles all configuration options for MacSyFinder.
 Three locations are parsed to find configuration files:

  * $PREFIX/etc/macsyfinder/macsyfinder.conf